dapedo/devenv/README.md

 ### `install.sh`

-This script will install every package listed in the packages array.
+This script will install every package listed in the packages arrays.
-Before the install it's necessary to have AUR enabled and yay (a AUR package manager) installed.
+Before the install it's necessary to have AUR enabled, yay (a AUR package manager) installed and Flatpak installed.
 Now just run `bash install.sh` in the file directory.
 Sometimes it will request sudo permissions.

 ### Yay installation